Manufacturers

 Yates, Haywood and Co. were ironfounders, at Effingham Works, Rotherham

-The Company originated in 1823 when James Yates of Carr House and Oakwood House, took over what was left of the Walkers' Foundry business and went into partnership with Charles Sandford of Northfield House, at the Phoenix Works.
+The Company originated in 1823 when James Yates of Carr House and Oakwood House, took over what was left of the Walkers' Foundry business and went into partnership with Charles Samuel Roberts Sandford of Northfield House, at the Phoenix Works.

 In 1833 the Rotherham Foundry was taken over and in 1832 William Owen was taken into partnership.
 The partnership was dissolved in 1838, Sandford and Owen taking the Phoenix Works while Yates took the Rotherham Foundry which specialised in stove grate work.
 He also acquired the premises of the Masbrough Flax Works upon the site of which the Effingham Works was later erected.